AIA(LEGAL) - ACCOUNTABILITY: ACCREDITATION AND PERFORMANCE INDICATORS

 Notice of Status

 The commissioner shall notify a district if the district has received an accreditation status of accredited-warned or accredited-probation, or a campus's performance is below standard.
-The district must notify the parents of students enrolled in the district and property owners in the district of the accreditation status and its implications.
 Education Code 39.052(e)

 To Parents and Property Owners